-A Levels are known for causing insane amounts of stress in students, something which is not beneficial when it comes to trying to revise.
-Luckily for you, we’ve come up with a list of seven ways to beat A Level exam stress!
+A-levels are well known for causing stress levels to rise among students, which is something that makes trying to revise incredibly difficult.
+That’s why we’ve come up with a list of seven things you can do to combat A-level exam stress!

 1. Take a break

-You are not a machine so you can’t work for hours.
-It’s not forbidden for you to take a break and watch TV with your family instead of endlessly studying your textbook.
-Working too much can lead to feeling burnt out and that will lead to you being much less productive.
-Take a break and stick to it, but then make sure you do come back to your work in an hour, we can almost guarantee you’ll feel much better.
+Unlike a machine, you probably can’t work for hours without rest.
+It’s not forbidden for you to take a break and watch TV with your family instead of endlessly studying over your textbook.
+Remember, working too much can lead to feeling burnt out, and that will lead to you being much less productive.
+Take a break and stick to it, but then make sure you do come back to your work in an hour!

 2. Don’t compare your revision to others

-Everyone revises in different ways, maybe someone has made stacks of notes but that doesn’t mean that your revision is any worse.
-Everyone works at their own pace and to their own strengths so don’t worry if you’re doing completely different things to your friends and other people in your year group - you’ll know what works for you.
+Everyone revises in different ways, so remember that just because someone has made stacks of notes doesn’t mean that your revision is any worse or better.
+Everyone works at their own pace and to their own strengths, so don’t worry if you’re doing completely different things to your friends and other people in your year group - you’ll know what works for you.

 3. Plan out your study sessions

 Knowing exactly what you intend to do is a great way of making sure you do it!
-Be specific - telling yourself to ‘revise for physics’ is much more daunting than ‘read chapter two of textbook and summarise it,’.
-Breaking it down gives you a place to start and make it easy to see your progression.
+Be specific - telling yourself to ‘revise for physics’ is much more daunting than ‘read chapter two of the textbook and summarise it’.
+Breaking it down gives you a place to start and makes it easy to see your progression.
 Work out what you’re going to do before you sit down and get started so you are completely ready to go when you open your books.

 4. Eat properly

 Make sure you have enough physical energy for your day by making sure you eat enough to keep going.
-And that means no snacking on junk food.
+And that means no snacking on junk food!
 This will just make you feel more run down and won’t help you with your stress.
-Eating healthy snacks will make you feel better as well as improving your health at the same time- crucial to avoid getting ill during exam time!
+Eating healthy snacks will make you feel better, as well as improving your health at the same time - which is crucial in avoiding getting ill during exam time!

 5. Get a decent amount of sleep

-You should be getting around 8 hours every night, but ideally more if you can.
-Being well rested means you’re more likely to focus the next day and concentrate on what you’re doing.
-If you feel sleepy during a study session then consider taking a nap and coming back to it afterwards, it may make you focus better on the work.
-Forcing yourself to sit at a desk when you’re tired will do more harm than good and will increase your stress levels.
-This also means that you shouldn’t pull all-nighters unless you absolutely have to.
-Any work you do is unlikely to be the best work you could do, so it isn’t the ideal thing to do.
+Being well-rested means you’re more likely to focus the next day and concentrate on what you’re doing.
+If you feel sleepy during a study session, then consider taking a quick nap and coming back to it afterwards - it may make you focus better on the work.
+Forcing yourself to sit at a desk when you’re tired will do more harm than good.
+This also means that you shouldn’t pull all-nighters unless you absolutely have to, as any work you do at this time is unlikely to be the best work you could do.

 6. Talk to someone about it

 This could be a teacher, a parent, a therapist or just your friends.
 You’re not the first person to go through this and they will all be able to help you in some way.
-Maybe your teacher can come up with a way of organising extra sessions if you’re struggling or sometimes you just need a friend to empathise with you.
-Either way, getting your stress off of your chest will make you feel a million times better than keeping it all inside of you and letting it grow.
+Teachers might be able to organise extra sessions if you’re struggling, or sometimes you just need a friend to empathise with you.
+Either way, getting your stress off of your chest will make you feel a million times better than keeping it all inside.

 7. Don’t feel guilty

-Hopefully these tips helped you out a little.
-Remember you shouldn’t spend your A Levels just stressing, there’s also time for fun too!
+We hope these tips helped you out a little!
+Remember you shouldn’t spend your A-levels just stressing, there’s also time for fun too!